wateret/tmux-claude-finder/README.md

 # tmux-claude-finder

-Search across live interactive Claude Code sessions in tmux and jump to the matching pane.
+Search across live interactive Claude Code sessions in tmux and jump to the matching pane - Custom "Agent View" for foreground sessions.

 ![screenshot](screenshot.png)